 PRESIDENT - Dave Woody is a Financial Advisor for Northwestern Mutual.
 Dave is a graduate of East Carolina University.
 Dave served as a board member for The Arc of Wake County for 4 years, has volunteered with the Autism Society and Alex's Lemonade Stand, and is an usher for his church, Crossroads Fellowship.
-Dave and his wife Judy have 2 adult sons Marshall and Garrett.
-His son Marshall was diagnosed with autism at age 8.
+Dave and his wife Judy have 1 son Marshall.
+Marshall was diagnosed with autism at age 8.
 Dave is happy to be back with The Arc as a board member and member of the Finance Committee.

 VICE PRESIDENT - Karen Geringer is Senior Account Executive with TW telecom serving the Raleigh and Fayetteville markets.
 She holds a BS in Business Administration from UNC Greensboro.
 Karen and her husband Steve live in Raleigh with their teenage son, Adam.
 Her family enjoys traveling and spending time at the beach and Karen enjoys spending her free time practicing yoga, running, reading and traveling.